- A1.2.4. QoS, performance evaluation

 Participants: Xavier Allamigeon, Quentin Canu.

-In a joint work with Ricardo Katz (Conicet, Argentina) and Pierre-Yves Strub (LIX, Ecole Polytechnique), we present the first formalization of faces of polyhedra in the proof assistant Coq.
+In a joint work with Ricardo Katz (Conicet, Argentina) and Pierre-Yves Strub (Meta), we present the first formalization of faces of polyhedra in the proof assistant Coq.
 This builds on the formalization of a library providing the basic constructions and operations over polyhedra, including projections, convex hulls and images under linear maps.
 Moreover, we design a special mechanism which automatically introduces an appropriate representation of a polyhedron or a face, depending on the context of the proof.
 We demonstrate the usability of this approach by establishing some of the most important combinatorial properties of faces, namely that they constitute a family of graded atomistic and coatomistic lattices closed under sublattices.
+We also prove a theorem due to Balinski on the -connectedness of the adjacency graph of polytopes of dimension .
 This is implemented in the CoqPolyhedra library (we refer to the software session for more details).
-This work has been published in 10th International Joint Conference on Automated Reasoning 31, and invited for a submission to a special issue of Logical Methods in Computer Science.
+This work has been published in the journal Logical Methods in Computer Science 14.

 8.3.2 Linear algebra over systems

 Participants: Marianne Akian, Stéphane Gaubert.

 In a joint work with Louis Rowen (Univ.
 Bar Ilan), 27, we study the properties of “systems”.
 The latter provide a general setting encompassing extensions of the tropical semifields and hyperfields.
 Moreover, they have the advantage to be well adapted to the study of linear or polynomial equations.
 In particular, in 27, we characterize the semiring systems which arise from hyperrings.